pridiltal/ctv-AnomalyDetection/README.md

     Vector Machines for *novelty* detection.
   - The [amelie](https://cran.r-project.org/package=amelie) package implements
-    anomaly detection as binary classification for multivariate (cross-sectional) data using maximum likelihood estimates and normal probability functions.
+    anomaly detection as binary classification for multivariate
   - The estimated density ratio function in [densratio](https://cran.r-project.org/package=densratio) package can be used in many applications such as anomaly detection, change-point detection,